litmuschaos/litmus-docs/README.md

 The docs website server can be setup manually or through docker compose

-## Use embedmd command before commiting changes
+## Use embedmd command before committing changes

 The embedded code will be extracted from the file at `URL`, which can either be a relative path to a file in the local file system (using forward slashes as directory separator) or a URL starting with `http://` or `https://.`